IBMRedbooks/zikipedia/dictionary/P.md

 ### part
 * This is a term used to refer to a file or a member of a partitioned data set.

+### Pervasive Encryption
+* This is a z/OS capability that allows all data in flight and at rest to be encrypted transparently.
+The CPACF, which is a cryptographic excelerator on s390x CPUs encrypts and decrypts data at the processor, meaning that data is only decrypted when in use by the processor or when loaded into storage/memory.

 ### PDS *(Partitioned Data Set)*
 > 💡 _Like the z/OS version of Unix folder._